- Video: When Do Babies Start Sitting? (Plus Ways You Can Help)

 - Holding the baby upright with support – When you hold a two-month-old baby upright at your shoulder, the baby tries to control the head position by making use of neck muscles.
 When holding the baby on the lap, first try to support the upper body, and then gradually move towards the hips.

-- Tummy Time Play – Tummy time play is an excellent way of developing the back and neck muscles which are key in helping to sit up straight.
+- Give your baby tummy time – Tummy time play is an excellent way of developing the back and neck muscles which are key in helping to sit up straight.
 Pushing forward to prop up on arms is also a great exercise to develop muscular strength.

 - Rolling – This is a great way to develop his muscles of the trunk.